C4E5G3/pages_bazClearances/content/en/_index.md

 - A duty to behave in a professional manner whilst on your property
 - A commitment to provide a proper high-quality service that is fairly-priced
 - A commitment to be worthy of a five star review
+- Ample reviews already of our service, see --> [house clearance in Dorset](https://g.page/r/CQwqbHECdONlEBM)